This post may include affiliate links. Thank you for your support.

 • Seasonings: Crushed red pepper flakes, Italian seasoning, kosher salt and freshly ground black pepper provide plenty of flavor to these seasoned mushrooms!

-Angled photo of an Italian marinade being poured over poached mushrooms in a white bowl.
+Straight on action photo of a marinade being poured over raw mushroom caps in a bowl.

 How to marinate mushrooms at home

-This Italian deli-style mushroom recipe is so simple and foolproof, yet produces incredibly flavorful mushrooms!
-Mushroom marination requires minimal effort, a few staple ingredients and just 15 minutes!
+This Italian deli-style mushroom marinade recipe is so simple and foolproof, yet produces incredibly flavorful mushrooms!
+Marination requires minimal effort, a few staple ingredients, and just 15 minutes!

 1. Poach Mushrooms (optional): Fill a saucepan with 5 cups of water.
 Add garlic, thyme and bay leaf.
 Bring the water to a rapid simmer.
 Season water with salt.
 Add the mushroom caps and gently simmer until the mushrooms are just tender, about 3-5 minutes.
 Remove pan from heat and drain mushrooms.